 Coping With Feeding on Demand

-- Frequency of feeds become less, within the first month.
+- The frequency of feeds becomes less within the first month.
 In other words, it does get easier.

-- Breastfeeding your baby in a sling: Give your baby easy access to your breasts, all day long.
+- Breastfeeding your baby in a sling: Give your baby easy access to your breasts all day.